IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/installdocker.md

 Copy the official `install.sh` file to the target server.

+To request the official installer, please contact the IntelliSense Helpdesk at helpdesk@intellisense-iot.com.
+Our support team will provide the appropriate installation file and assist you with the necessary registration and licensing steps.

 It is recommended to upload the file to the user's home directory:

 ```bash